slint-ui/slint/examples/slide_puzzle/README.md

  * bold text when the tile is in the correct position in classic style Note that this feature is kind of broken in the flutter example as it is only applied when changing themes
- * Hover effect on tiles
- * Animation of the auto-play checkbox.
+ * Hover effect on tiles and on the auto-play checkbox.
  * When the puzzle is finished, the last tile is added, and the tiles are growing in the Seatle theme.
  * The different styles are well separated in different files.
  * Shadow on the tiles